 On-the-job training in writing and digital communication through approved field work sites.
 Interns complete related course work with a faculty supervisor.
 See program application process.
 May be repeated for a maximum of six credits for the Master of Arts degree and a maximum of three credits for the graduate certificate.
-See senior director of graduate studies.
+See program director.

 Prerequisite: Approved internship application.

-- Demonstrate knowledge of subjects or skills outside the WDC curriculum - Produce a professional quality project
+- Demonstrate knowledge of subjects or skills outside the Strategic Communication curriculum - Produce a professional quality project